People who should get the vaccine

 The flu vaccine cannot give you flu.
 The vaccine is made from small parts of the flu virus.

-A week after you get the vaccine, your body makes antibodies to the vaccine viruses.
+7-14 days after you get the vaccine, your body makes antibodies to the vaccine viruses.
 These antibodies help protect you against flu.

 Flu vaccine for children